godwinjs/GymBuddy/README.md

 # RAG Chatbot

 This is an LLM Chatbot powered by RAG.
-The tech stack includes Javascript, Langchain, GoogleAI and Supabase vector store.
+The tech stack includes Javascript, Langchain, OpenAI and Supabase vector store.

 LLM - Large Language Model
 RAG - Retrieval Augumented Generation

+For a video walkthrough, [click this YouTube link to watch]().

 ![image info](./images/thumbnail.png)